Introduction

 Best Practice: Focus on Revenue-Driven ABM Metrics

-1. Pipeline Velocity & Account Progression
+1. Pipeline Velocity and Account Progression

-2. Multi-Touch Attribution Models
+2. Multi-Touch Attribution

-3. Engagement Scoring for Prioritization
+3. Engagement Scoring

 4. Multi-Stakeholder Engagement

-5. Closed-Won Rate & Revenue Influence
+5. Closed-Won and Revenue Influence

 Final Thoughts